Description

 Transmission: Manual gearbox, rear-wheel drive.

-Style: Fluid lines, semi-recessed headlights, prominent grille, typical of Chapron’s styling of the period.
+Style: Fluid lines, semi-recessed headlights, prominent grille, typical of Chapron's styling of the era.

 The 1948 Chapron Cabriolet

-Chapron Cabriolets based on the 135M are rare and sought after.
-The 1948 example stands out for its timeless elegance, often personalised for wealthy clients.
-Today these cars are collectible pieces, frequently restored with care and shown at elegance concours.
+Chapron cabriolets on the 135M basis are rare and sought-after.
+The 1948 one stands out for its timeless elegance, often personalised for wealthy clients.
+These cars are today collectible pieces, frequently restored with care and shown at concours d’élégance.

-In summary, the 1948 Delahaye 135M Cabriolet by Chapron embodies the Golden Age of French coachbuilding and remains a jewel of classic automotive design.
+In summary, the 1948 Delahaye 135M Cabriolet Chapron embodies the golden age of French coachbuilding and remains a jewel of classic motoring.